tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 We implemented our task and surveys on Qualtrics, and recruited participants through Amazon Mechanical Turk.
-In Experiment 1, 252 participants were initially recruited, but data from 17 participants were corrupted due to experimenter error, leaving a final sample of 235 participants.
+In Experiment 1, 252 participants were initially recruited.
+Data from 17 participants were corrupted due to experimenter error, and six participants were excluded due to deviant performance on the task, resulting in a final sample of 229 participants (146 males, 92 females, 1 not specified).
+The average age of participants was 34.3 years (SD = 10.2).
 Most participants (76%) reported using a calculator to complete the task.

 ### Materials and Design

 The study employed a mixed design with reference class (kWh, percentage, USD) as a between-subjects factor and state/family scenario as a within-subjects factor.
-Each participant completed energy reduction planning tasks for two different states, with state order counterbalanced across participants.
+Each participant completed energy reduction planning tasks for two different states (i.e., family scenarios), with state order counterbalanced across participants.
 The family scenarios featured four households in different climate regions: Texas (Smith family) and California (Adams family) representing warm climates, and Colorado (Wells family) and Massachusetts (Davis family) representing cold climates.
-We obtain average utility use from each state by CITE SOURCE FOR STATE AVGS?
+Average utility use data for each state was obtained from the CITE SOURCE FOR STATE AVGS?
+Participants also completed an 8-item questionnaire assessing participants’ knowledge of energy consumption and conversion (DeWaters & Powers, 2011), and a question indicating whether they used a calculator for the task.

 ### Procedure